Home/Advice/Travelling with your dog

 Italy

-Italian law requires you to carry a muzzle and a lead no longer than 1.5 metres in all public spaces.
-In practice, you will rarely see a muzzle in use, but you must have one with you and be able to produce it if asked by the police.
+Law requires you to carry a muzzle and a lead no longer than 1.5 metres in all public spaces.
+You will rarely see a muzzle in use, but you must have one and be able to produce it if asked by the police.

 Spain